simhayn/Stock-Analysis/README.md

 # Stock Market Analysis and Prediction✅📈
 This project focuses on analyzing and predicting stock prices for NVDA, MARA, and CLSK.

+It's interactive graphs are available on kaggle notebook preview.
+You can enter the [link](https://www.kaggle.com/code/natalyyakobov/time-series-analysis-stocks?scriptVersionId=188679366) to see them.

 The analysis includes extracting data, performing exploratory data analysis (EDA), and forecasting stock prices using different models.